-For CA certificates, authorized individuals representing the CA operations may request revocation of certificates.
+For CA certificates, the LM PMA and/or authorized individuals representing the CA operations may request revocation of certificates.

 4.9.3 Procedure for Revocation Request

 A request to revoke a certificate shall identify the certificate to be revoked, explain the reason for revocation, and allow the request to be authenticated (e.g., digitally or manually signed).